 2. Fairy Bower Pool, Manly

 Another scenic spot, the Fairy Bower Pool is a historic rockpool built by local residents in 1929.
-The unique triangular-shaped rockpool is located along Marine Parade and is popular for its sculptures that sit along the rock edge known as The Sea Nymphs or The Oceanides created by Helen Leete.
-The delightful 20-metre rock pool is the smallest of Sydney’s rock pools but lacking in character it definitely is not.
+The unique triangular-shaped rockpool is located along Marine Parade between Manly Beach and Shelly Beach and is popular for its sculptures that sit along the rock edge known as The Sea Nymphs or The Oceanides, created by Helen Leete.
+The delightful 20-metre pool is the smallest of Sydney’s ocean pools but lacking in character it definitely is not.

 3. MacCallum Pool